unimi-dse/a752d5c2/README.md

 **First tab:**
 >***Plot:*** It provides a first sight on the data.
-Thanks to a time series plot, it's observable in only one graph the proceeding of the pm10 levels in the selected cities;
+Thanks to the time series plot, it's observable in only one graph the proceeding of the pm10 levels in the selected cities;

 **Second tab:**
 >***Summary:*** this tab contains the main statistics informatio of the two cities selected (mean, median, min, max...);